 This kind of humor reveals a writer’s vulnerabilities, making the readers sympathetic.
 If you lack the confidence to show that vulnerability, or the confidence to try to get a laugh, do not try.
 It is far more important to speak with your authentic voice.
 But if you have a track record of getting laughs among friends, don’t be afraid to use humor – judiciously – in a personal essay.

 And don’t forget: as a grad school applicant, your goal is to show yourself as a focused, qualified, intelligent, and capable individual.
 Your essay can include some humor, but you’re writing an essay, not a comedy sketch.

-Examples of Good Humor
+Examples of good humor

 Here are a few examples of how – and how not – to use humor:

 Never force humor into your writing.
 Use it when it feels natural, and perhaps try it out on another reader first.
-Adcom members will surely appreciate a laugh while reading through all those serious essays, but make sure that your essay reveals your focus and intelligence, and not just your funny bone.
+Adcom members may appreciate a laugh while reading through all those serious essays, but make sure that your essay reveals your focus and intelligence, and not just your funny bone.

 Applying to a top b-school?
 The talented folks at Accepted have helped hundreds of applicants get accepted to their dream programs.
 Whether you are figuring out where to apply, writing your application essays, or prepping for your interviews, we are just a call (or click) away.

 Contact us, and get matched up with the consultant who will help you get accepted!